SEO for Artists

 seo for artists

 • VOL: short for volume.
-This is the amount of queries per month.
+This is the number of queries per month.

 • CPC: Cost Per Click.
-Literally, how much investments are on ads for this keyword.
-A keyword with a CPC 0 usually means it is searched for information and people don’t search for it with buying in mind.
+Literally, how much investment is on ads for this keyword?
+A keyword with a CPC 0 usually means it is searched for information, and people don’t search for it with buying in mind.

 • PD and SD: Paid difficulty and SEO Difficulty (from 1 to 100).
 Those two difficulties are better for you when closer to 0.
-If your website is new, this is good not to target high difficulty keywords.
+If your website is new, it is good not to target high-difficulty keywords.

 Instead, among the other choices, this keyword is easier: